 The bedroom should be at a comfortable temperature, quiet, and dark.

-7. Encourage adequate sleep with age appropriate duration of night sleep and daytime naps.
+7. Encourage adequate sleep with an age-appropriate duration of night sleep and daytime naps.

 Dr Jenny Tang